vivekd16/agentic/README.md

 Some key features:

-- Approachable and simple to use
+- Approachable and simple to use, but flexible enough to support the most complex agents
 - Supports teams of cooperating agents
 - Supports Human-in-the-loop
 - Easy definition and use of tools
+- Built in library of production-tested tools

 But there is much more.
 The rest of this guide will go over getting started with the framework.
 You can find some more background info in these docs: